 Orthologous groups

-includes FASTA files, in which all proteins inside each file are orthologous to each other.
-These could be used as marker genes for species tree inference (Module 3).
+The folder OrthologousGroupsFasta includes FASTA files, in which all proteins inside each file are orthologous to each other.
+These could be used as marker genes for species tree inference (Module 5).

 1. How many Orthologous Groups are there?